aaronBurns59/TOA_Project/overview.md

     1. The first part of the padding process is to append a single **1-bit** to the end of the message
     2. Then append as many **0-bits** as are needed to *ensure the message is congruent to 448 % 512*.
     3. A 64-bit representation of the length of original message is then appended.
-* At the end of the padding process the message will look like the original message in bits + 1-bit + n 0-bits + A 64-bit block of the length of the message before pre padding.
-And it will match the size requirement needed for the MD5 algorithm.(*An example of how it may look is in the Padding Section of the* **README**)
+* At the end of the padding process the message will look like: *The original message in bits + 1-bit + n 0-bits + A 64-bit block of the length of the message before padding*, and it will match the size requirement needed for the MD5 algorithm.(*An example of how it may look is in the Padding Section of the* **README**)
-* 'a', 'b', and 'c' are the original message in bits, then 1-bit followed by the 0-bits and finally the 64-bit Block of the lenght of the original message in bits.
+* In relation to the picture, 'a', 'b', and 'c' are the original message in bits, then 1-bit followed by the 0-bits and finally the 64-bit Block of the lenght of the original message in bits.
 ![Padding](Images/padding.png "Image of how Padding should look")

 ## Enum
 * The PADDING enum is used to check what stage of the padding process is in.
-This is done to check if the what needed to be padded is the 1-bit, the 0-bit or the final 64-bits
+This is done to check if the what needed to be padded is the 1-bit, the 0-bit or the final 64-bits.
+The enumn values are PAD0, READ and FINISH.
+These values help the program determine part of the padding to do.

 ## Auxillary Functions
 * There are 4 Auxillary functions used in the MD5 algorithm.
 They are named F, G, H and I. Each of them are simple boolean return type functions that are used in each round of the hashing process.